Checkout.com raises $450 million and reaches $15 billion valuation – TechCrunch

 While Checkout.com didn’t actually need to raise to stay alive, Pousaz says VC firms are a form of validation.
 Suddenly, you can talk with big prospects if you’re backed by Insight, DST, Coatue, Tiger Global Management, etc.

-And yet, the company needs a lot of money on its bank account to expand to more countries.
+And yet, the company needs a lot of money in its bank account to expand to more countries.
 “Today, we process billions every week,” Pousaz told me in December.
 “And when you process over a billion euros per week, your cash flow on your bank account increases significantly.
-So you need to be well capitalized for regulators.”
+So you need to be well-capitalized for regulators.”

 Technically, there isn’t a single bank account that holds the company’s cash.
-Checkout.com is regulated in the U.K., but also in France, Brazil, Singapore, Hong Kong, etc. And the company is working on adding India, the Philippines.
+Checkout.com is regulated in the U.K., but also in France, Brazil, Singapore, Hong Kong, etc. And the company is working on adding India and the Philippines.
 And it turns out you need cash on your balance sheet in the Philippines if you want to get a license from the local regulator — it doesn’t matter if you have a ton of money sitting in your bank account in London.
 That’s why raising capital can be helpful.

 But why do investors want to hand over more and more money?
 “At any point you have a lot of visibility on what your next year is going to look like,” Pousaz told me.
 “It’s something that investors like because you can show them your pipeline and all your customers in your pipeline.
 If you forecast on the pipeline, it gives you a good idea of how much you’re going to generate in the coming year.